graphery/graphane-doc/src/guide/svg/14-Manage-elements.md

 newLine.remove();
 ```

-The element exist after this operation, but it's removed from the $.svg.
+The element exists after this operation, but it's removed from the `$.svg`.